NyaaPantsu/nyaa/README.md

 > nyaa_psql.backup.

 ## TODO
-### Top Priorities
- * Use new db abstraction layer and remove all ORM code
- * Use elastic search or sphinix search
- * Implement mockup design from /g/anon
 * Improve tools for users
+  * Editing of uploaded torrents
-   * allow editing and soft deletion of user uploaded torrents
+  * soft deletion of uploaded torrents
-### Lower Priorities
- * Get code up to standard of go lint recommendations
+* Scraping of fan subbing RSS feeds similar to metainfo_fetcher and scraper
+  * nyaa.si
- * Write tests
+  * anidex.moe
 * Site theme
   * original nyaa theme
+  * Implement mockup design from /g/anon

+* Use elastic search or sphinix search
+* Use new db abstraction layer and remove all ORM code
 * API improvement
- * Scraping of fan subbing RSS feeds(WIP)
+* Get code up to standard of go lint recommendations
+* Write tests

 # LICENSE
 This project is licensed under the MIT License - see the LICENSE.md file for details